AravindIM/advent-of-code-2023-python/README.md

-# advent-of-code-2023-python
-My attempt in solving advent of code 2023 with python
+# Advent of code 2023 python
+My attempt at Advent Of Code 2023 in Ocaml

+## License
+Unlicensed License